jt14den/SWC-Cheatsheets/git-novice.md

 ~~~

 * Let's see what we've done.
-* Waht command do we use to see what we've done?
+* What command do we use to see the state of our repository?

 ~~~
 git status